Front-end Frameworks: Custom vs Ready-to-use Solutions

 Is “Reinventing the Wheel” a Real Problem?

-In forums, blogs, and similar resources, one of the main arguments against custom made frameworks is the question: Why reinvent the wheel?
+In forums, blogs, and similar resources, one of the main arguments against custom-made front-end frameworks centers on one question: why reinvent the wheel?

-If people hadn’t reinvented the wheel over and over again throughout history, today we would still be using primitive carts.
-Reinventing the wheel can be a real problem only if you replicate the wheel in the exact same manner, that is, being a copycat.
-But if you make it more useful, valuable, and better suited to your needs, then there is no problem.
+If people hadn’t reinvented the wheel over and over again throughout history, today we’d still be using primitive carts.
+Reinventing the wheel can be a real problem only if you replicate the wheel in the exact same manner — that is, being a copycat.
+But if you make it more useful, valuable, and better suited to your needs, then there’s no problem.

-If you take it even more deeply you will see that the whole evolution process is based on the “reinventing the wheel” paradigm.
+If you take it even more deeply, you’ll see that the whole evolution process is based on the “reinventing the wheel” paradigm.
 Every new phase is a replication of the previous one, but with improvements (sometimes significant, sometimes not).

-Let’s now consider the word develop.
+Let’s now consider the word “develop”.
 This word means “bring to a more advanced or effective state”, “to cause to grow or expand”, “to elaborate or expand in detail”.
 In other words, we’re not creating something from nothing; we’re improving what we already have.
-So, for a web developer this means to write better and more effective code, and to expand that code in detail, that is, adding additional functionality on top of the existing one.
+So, for a web developer this means writing better and more effective code, and expanding that code in detail — that is, adding additional functionality on top of the existing one.

 As you can see, reinventing the wheel is not something you need to avoid.
 It’s a natural process and it occurs very often.
 So don’t be afraid to reinvent the wheel.

-Finally, here is a kōan to meditate on: Why are people “reinventing the wheel” by having their own children, when they can instead adopt the children of others?! :)
+Finally, here’s a kōan to meditate on: why are people “reinventing the wheel” by having their own children, when they can instead adopt the children of others?! :)

 How Can You Make the Right Choice?

 To make the right decision, you need to ask the right question.
-The right question is not: What is the proper decision?
-The right question is: What is the proper decision for me?
+The right question isn’t “What’s the proper decision?”
+The right question is “What’s the proper decision for me?”

 As you may have already guessed, I personally prefer a custom solution any time when I’m capable of building it.
 But this is the proper decision for me (of course, not in every situation).
 To find out whether it’s a proper decision for you too, you need to answer the following questions: